- Can I use the Voluntary Correction Program to correct errors an IRS Determination agent discovers while reviewing my plan document?

 No. Although it’s possible for you to preserve your right to use VCP if you prominently disclose specific plan document errors in your determination letter application’s cover letter, the above disclaimer wouldn’t be acceptable because it’s too broad and fails to describe a specific error.

 The plan sponsor would not be eligible for the VCP if the operational failure would have been revealed by reviewing the information that was requested by the IRS Determination agent.
-In this instance the plan is considered to be “under examination.”
-See sections 4.02 and 5.09 of Revenue Procedure 2013-12.
+In this instance, the plan is considered to be “under examination.”
+See sections 4.02 and 5.09 of the Revenue Procedure.